turbannn/HackathonWebsite/README.md

 ### Features & Libraries

 - 🔐 **JWT Authentication**
   - Access-token based
-  - Role-aware access control
+  - Made a decision not to make refresh rokens

 - 🔄 **AutoMapper**
   - Smooth mapping between entities and DTOs
   - Reduces boilerplate code

 - ✅ **FluentValidation**
-  - Clean model validation
+  - Used for model validation
-  - _"Personally, I find it a powerful and expressive tool I enjoy using."_
+  - _"And also, I just like how it works"_

 ---

 ## 🎨 Styling & UI

-The UI design emphasizes clarity and user-role awareness:
+The UI design:

 - **Profile and task pages**
   - White central containers
   - Rounded corners and subtle shadows
   - Dark radial gradient background

-- **Responsive design**
-  - Adaptive spacing and layout for mobile screens

 - **Home page animation**
   - Smooth text fade-in introducing the hackathon